NoorKhudair/Analyzing-Job-Market-Data-Case-Study/README.md

 - Company Size
 - Company Industry
 - Job Posting Date (range from 1/1/2017 to 12/31/2021)

+## Questions This Dashboard Can Answer

+- Is there an expected experience level for certain position levels?
+- Are certain companies targeting particular job types, experience or skills?
+- What are top skills needed for entry-level Data Scientists?

 ## Key Findings After Data Exploration

 - March 2020 experienced a significant drop in job postings due to the onset of COVID-19